I have been thinking deeply about my work / life balance these last few weeks. Mine has gotten a little out of wack.

 So that’s been my mentality the last few weeks.
 I haven’t just been saving my money.
 I’ve been trying to back my dump truck up to a temporary gold-mine and filling it up with as much gold as I can carry home.

-I don’t know this for sure, but I have developed a pretty strong “sixth investing sense” the last five years that has allowed me to build my savings from $5,000 to $200K+ in under five years, and I personally feel like a little bit of “bubble” has developed in our current financial markets.
+I have developed a pretty strong “sixth-investing sense” the last five years that has allowed me to build my savings from $5,000 to $200K+ in under five years, and I personally feel like a little bit of “bubble” has developed in our current financial markets.

 I feel like people are starting to pay a little too much for houses, and educations, and stocks.
 I feel like a little “market correction” may be on its way.
 Somewhere, in some market, a bubble is going to pop, and we’re going to see prices drop for these things.

 I’m working so hard right now, because right now, it seems like there’s a lot of money to go around, and I wouldn’t mind an extra $20K or $30K on hand to buy some cool investment opportunities that may be on sale if the market drops a bit.